hudsonbrendon/HA-stremio/README.md

 # Stremio Integration for Home Assistant

-This integration allows you to display top movies from Stremio in Home Assistant.
-It is designed to work with the [upcoming-media-card](https://github.com/custom-cards/upcoming-media-card).
+This integration allows you to display top movies and TV series from Stremio in Home Assistant.
+It is designed to work with the [upcoming-media-card](https://github.com/custom-cards/upcoming-media-card) to create an attractive media discovery experience in your dashboard.

 ## Features

-- Fetches top movies from Stremio's Cinemeta API
+- Fetches top movies and TV series from Stremio's Cinemeta API
-- Filter movies by genres (Action, Comedy, Drama, etc.)
+- Filter content by genres (Action, Comedy, Drama, etc.)
+- Creates individual sensors for each genre you select
-- Provides movie information in a format compatible with the upcoming-media-card
+- Provides media information in a format compatible with the upcoming-media-card
-- Configurable number of movies to display
+- Configurable number of items to display
+- Automatic device organization based on media type

 ## Installation